ajschumacher/ajschumacher.github.io/20160416-equivalences_between_tables_maps_graphs_and_sets/index.md

 have spacial baggage.
 Columns are always next to one another.
 Rows are before or after one another.

-If you change the order of rows or columns, something has changed.
+If you change the order of rows or columns, there is some change, but it isn't a very big change.

 ```
 | property_a  | property_b  |